TOAST-DOCS/Service-Gateway/zh/overview.md

 ### Provided Services

 If you need to access NHN Cloud's services from a VM Instance in the VPC without going through the internet, create a service gateway by selecting a service provided by the service gateway.
-For details on how to use each service, refer to the [Service Gateway > Console User Guide](https://docs.nhncloud.com/zh/nhncloud/zh/overview/).
+For details on how to use each service, refer to the [Service Gateway > Console Guide](https://docs.nhncloud.com/zh/nhncloud/zh/overview/).

 For the services offered, see the [**Service Endpoints**](/Network/Service%20Gateway/zh/service-endpoint/).
 The services offered will be expanded.